 Power Generation Industry Hazards

-No industry is more tired to modern, everyday life than the power generation industry.
+No industry is more tired of modern, everyday life than the power generation industry.

 FLOWS OF POWER

-INDUSTRIAL POWER CONSUMPTION category: Industrial Machinery CONSUMES ALMOST 50% of all POWER CONSUMED.
+INDUSTRIAL POWER CONSUMPTION category: Industrial Machinery CONSUMES ABOUT 32% of all POWER CONSUMED.

 INJURIES & FATALITIES